 The Problem of Pornography

 Dealing with the problem of pornography is a difficulty that as many as 98% of men deal with on a regular basis.
 In this article we consider the problem of pornography in a biblical sense.
-We will show how engaging in everyday spiritual practice will at least give us a fighting chance in holding at bay the problem of pornography whilst understanding that the war within (Rom 7:13-25) continues.
+We will show how engaging in everyday spiritual practice will at least give us a fighting chance in holding at bay the problem of pornography whilst understanding that the war within our members (Rom 7:13-25) continues.

 The problem of pornography is not new